eduardodiasm/python-bot-for-whatsapp-congratulations/README.md

 ### Installing the driver

 To manipulate the browser through the script, you need a driver to do it.
 Here, we are using the Mozilla's Geckodriver.
-To install the geckodriver, you just have to install the binary file of it, named 'geckodriver.exe' and able in the root path of this repository.
+To install the geckodriver, you just have to install the binary file of it, named 'geckodriver.exe' and able in the [bin folder](https://github.com/eduardodiasm/python-bot-for-whatsapp-congratulations/tree/master/bin).

 ### Instruction
 To select the contacts that you want to reply automatically, you must put the contacts's names in the list people_names, on the line 10.